winter0mute/adventofcode2024/days/06/README.md

 ## Solution
 * _part1_: `./day6part1.js input`
 * _part2_: `./day6part2.js input`\
 I took the solution of part1 and wrapped into a double for loop to add an extra obstacle on every empty position and run the previous test against the new layout, of course I added loop detection by storing the turns at coordinates (if you do the same turn at the same coordinate you are in a loop).
-Pretty strait forward but did take quit some time whit a strange bug where te test was only run against the first layout, turns out I did not reset the starting position... :facepalm:
+Pretty strait forward but did take quite some time with a strange bug where the test was only run against the first layout, turns out I did not reset the starting position... :facepalm: